 Pages share rooms with each other.
 Each room is designed for four to six occupants and is furnished with twin-size bunk or loft-style beds, desks, chairs, and bureaus.
 Each room has closet space, a private bath, and a telephone, which is shared by the Pages.
 Laundry facilities are provided within the building.

-Webster Hall staff includes four proctors, who reside within the building, and two day-time staff members.
-Additionally, United States Capitol Police maintain a 24-hour security desk and requires all individuals to present identification and all visitors and guests to sign in.
-Capitol Police patrol the area by car and foot regularly throughout the day and night.
+Webster Hall staff includes four (4) proctors, who reside within the building, and two (2) day staff members.
+Additionally, United States Capitol Police (USCP) maintain a 24-hour security desk and requires all individuals to present identification and all visitors and guests to sign in.
+United States Capitol Police patrol the area by car and foot regularly throughout the day and night.
 Webster Hall is monitored by a security alarm system, and all emergency and safety measures required by the District of Columbia for community life structures are present and enforced.

-Pages selected for the Summer Page Program may live with their parents or a relative in the area; alternate housing arrangements must be submitted in writing by a parent or legal guardian for approval by the Page Program Director.
+Pages selected for the U. S. Senate Page Program may live with their parents or a relative in the area; alternate housing arrangements must be submitted in writing by a parent or legal guardian for approval by the Page Program Director.

 • Pages must be a citizen or permanent resident of the United States or subject to agreements of the Department of State and must have a social security number.

-• Summer Page eligibility is limited to students who have completed the sophomore year and who will be 16 or 17 years old on or before the date of appointment.
+• Semester Page eligibility is limited to high school students with junior standing, who will be 16 or 17 years old on or before the date of appointment.
+They may not have an anticipated early graduation date in the school year in which they will serve as a Senate Page, also known as senior standing.

 • Pages must verify a minimum cumulative grade point average of 3.0/B and a certification of immunization to qualify for school attendance.